 Cats are at great risk from garden lilies, including Lilium and Hemerocallis species: day lilies, tiger lilies, Easter lilies and stargazers all contain acutely toxic substances.
 Even a brush with the pollen or a bite on a couple of petals can be fatal.

 Remember, autumn crocuses (Colchicum) are actually lilies and are equally toxic.

-What to do if your pet eats a poisonous plant
+What to do when you think a dog has eaten a poisonous plant

-Finally, if you are fortunate enough to have a lovely vine in the garden, keep an eye on the dogs – grape poisoning in canines is well recognised.
+If you have a vine in your garden keep an eye out – grape poisoning in canines is well recognised.

 The RHS publishes a list of more than 130 common garden plants that are potentially toxic to dogs so take a look.